|Abbreviation||FT / PT|

 (2) Supporting documents must be submitted within three weeks from the date of application;

-(3) In the event you expect to be unable, despite best efforts, to satisfy all documentary requirements.
-You are encouraged to submit the application together with a note explaining the situation and indicating when the outstanding documents are expected to be provided.
+(3) If you expect to be unable, despite best efforts, to satisfy simultaneously all our documentary requirements, you are encouraged to make the application and include with your submission a brief explanation of the reason for delay and stating when the required documents will become available;

 Programme Admissions Advisor(s)